This section covers the configuration file structure of the tool called Debos, which is used to compile images for

 After the installation of deb packages is complete, files to be included in the image are copied, and

-installation scripts are executed based on the overlay and run definitions in the yaml file.
+installation scripts are executed based on the

 Image File Creation